 We are committed to supporting our undergraduate students.
 Here you will find information on academic advising, how to contact us and resources available to students.
 You may also call our office at 614-292-2265 with any questions.

-- Career Advisors will be available for Express Services using the link go.osu.edu/senrexpresscareeradvising
+- Career Advisors will be available for Express Services on Wednesdays from 9am - 11:30am and Fridays from 10am - 4pm using the link https://go.osu.edu/express_career_advising_all_cfaes

 The Kottman Hall 210 Suite remains closed but academic and career advisors are holding appointments by telephone or zoom.
 Please call 614-292-2265 or email firstname.lastname@example.org to schedule an appointment.
 Be sure to include the following information in your request: Name, telephone number, last name.#, reason for the appointment, and specific days and times that would work for you.